vjsrinivas/greenhouse/docs/PROGRAMMING.md

 * Initialize the class object at program startup (ex: `sensor_obj = SensorExample()`)
 * Call class object within the program (ex: `data = sensor_obj()`)

+**NOTE:** To run without the devices connected (usually to debug other parts of the greenhouse code), every sensor, instrument, and the relay class have a `fake_data` attribute given.
+If this argument is set to true, every sensor reading, instrument trigger, or anything that utilizes a GPIO or I2C function will be "emulated".
+This means we report back a random set of numbers or don't really do anything.

 ## Relay Interfacing

 In contrast to the sensors' reliance on the relatively complicated I2C interface, the TSL0012 relay module is addressable via a set of GPIO pins.
 Each relay module acts independently from one another, and each actively used relay module is connected to its respective GPIO pin on the Raspberry PI.
 We can use the `gpiozero` Python package to read or write a pin to a true/false state.